 WisDOT would develop a wetland mitigation plan during future project design phases, in consultation with state and federal agencies.
 Where there is no practicable alternative to filling wetlands, state and federal regulations require compensatory mitigation.
-Compensation for unavoidable wetland loss will be carried out in accordance with state and federal requirements in consultation with WDNR and USACE per signed interagency coordination agreements and the regulations for compensatory wetland mitigation issued jointly by the Corps of Engineers and USEPA in May 2008 (33 CFR Part 325, 33 CFR Part 332, and 40 CFR Part 230 [April 10, 2008]).
+Compensation for unavoidable wetland loss will be carried out in accordance with the Wisconsin Department of Transportation Wetland Mitigation Banking Technical Guideline developed as part of the WisDOT/WDNR Cooperative Agreement on Compensatory Wetland Mitigation and the regulations for compensatory wetland mitigation issued jointly by the Corps of Engineers and USEPA in May 2008 (33 CFR Part 325, 33 CFR Part 332, and 40 CFR Part 230 [April 10, 2008]).
 Replacement of the same or similar wetland amount and type is an objective, lessening the potential for changing wetland composition in the area.